iyadadalan/Final_Assessment/README.md

 ### <a name="authentication"/>Authentication - Muhammad
 Details on the authentication mechanisms implemented.

-This PHP script handles user authentication by validating the user's email and password during login.
+The login section will handle user authentication by validating the user's email and password during login.
 The authentication process involves verifying the supplied credentials against stored user data in a MySQL database.
 When the user want to sign in, there will be a comaprison login in the application with the Hashed Password.

 [signup.php](Enhanced/register_user/signup.php)